MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - With a map, entity A can put something in the map of entity B, even when entity B doesn't ever look at that thing.
 - With messages, entity B can choose to ignore a message.

+The map approach is more suited to when there is a `poison_arrow` entity that needs to apply a lasting "poison" effect on a `human` entity, when the "poison" effect is something the mod came up with.
+If the messages approach was taken, then every human would need to specifically add code to handle being poisoned.

 ## Documentation, security, and type checking in one

 The game developer is responsible for maintaining a `mod_api.json` file, which declares which entities and game functions modders are allowed to call.
 This ensures that malicious modders have no way of calling functions that might compromise the security of the user.
 It also allows `grug.c` to catch any potential issues in mods, like passing an `i32` to a game function that expects a `string`.